-The library staff conducts a survey every other year to determine how effective the library has been in meeting the needs of seminary students and faculty.
+LBS curriculum, faculty and students.
+Since 2008, the library has been conducting a bi-annual survey.
+This survey analyzes the ease of use of the library, effectiveness in meeting the needs of seminary students and faculty, as well as faculty and student satisfaction.
 It asks about frequency of use, resources deemed most valuable to research, and availability of technology.